Cohort of Autumn 2021

 Submit your expression of interest and join our online community

-Introduce yourself in our Slack workspace where you can find the most up-to-date information on our programme, meetups, and ask us any questions you may have.
+Our Discord is where you can find the most up-to-date information on our programme, meetups, and ask us any questions you may have.

-Start work on our course prerequisites
+Start work on the application requirements

-While we don’t like to suggest how long it will take you to complete the prerequisites, it’s different for everyone, we expect you to take at least three months if you don’t have any prior experience with web development.
+While we don’t like to suggest how long it will take you to complete the requirements, it’s different for everyone, we expect you to take at least three months if you don’t have any prior experience with web development.

 Submit an application